xmrig/xmrig/doc/CPU.md

 Mining threads priority, value from `1` (lowest priority) to `5` (highest possible priority).
 Default value `null` means miner don't change threads priority at all.
 Setting priority higher than 2 can make your PC unresponsive.

 #### `memory-pool` (since v4.3.0)
 Use continuous, persistent memory block for mining threads, useful for preserve huge pages allocation while algorithm switching.
 Possible values `false` (feature disabled, by default) or `true` or specific count of 2 MB huge pages.
-It helps to avoid loosing huge pages for scratchpads when RandomX dataset is updated and mining threads restart after a 2-3 days of mining.
+It helps to avoid losing huge pages for scratchpads when RandomX dataset is updated and mining threads restart after a 2-3 days of mining.

 #### `yield` (since v5.1.1)
 Prefer system better system response/stability `true` (default value) or maximum hashrate `false`.